-Netherlands-based Heerema Offshore Services’ new-generation self-propelled, semi-submersible crane vessel, named Sleipnir, is being built by SembCorp Marine at its Tuas Boulevard Yard in Singapore.
-When commissioned in 2019, Sleipnir will be one of the world’s biggest crane vessels.
+The vessel was built at SembCorp Marine’s Tuas Boulevard Yard in Singapore.
+Commissioned in May 2019, Sleipnir is one of the world’s biggest crane vessels.

-The vessel is intended to perform installation and removal of subsea equipment, decommissioning services and heavy lifting operations in offshore oil and gas facilities.
+The semi-submersible vessel can perform installation and removal of subsea equipment, decommissioning services and heavy lifting operations in offshore oil and gas facilities.

-The deck load capacity will be 20,000 metric tonnes (mT), whereas the main deck has a working area of 12,000m² and offers a load capacity of 10mT/m².
+The deck load capacity is 20,000 metric tonnes (mt), whereas the main deck has a working area of 12,000m² and offers a load capacity of 10mt/m².

 With a displacement of 273,700t, the vessel can accommodate 400 people in single and double cabins, equipped with air-conditioning and heating systems.

-A helicopter deck, located at the stern of the vessel, is intended to assist lift-off and landing of a single helicopter of type Augusta Westland EH101 or Sikorsky S-92.
-The heli-deck has a diameter of 28m and is capable of handling loads of 15.6mT.
+A helideck, located at the stern of the vessel, can assist lift-off and landing of a single helicopter of type Augusta Westland EH101 or Sikorsky S-92.
+The helideck has a diameter of 28m and is capable of handling loads of 15.6mt.

-A bulk loading station, featuring four bulk loading reels, will be installed at the port and starboard sides of the vessel to support hose handling operations.
+A bulk loading station, featuring four bulk loading reels, is installed at the port and starboard sides of the vessel to support hose handling operations.

-Three lifeboat stations will be carried on the Sleipnir to assist the vessel in distress.
-Each station will comprise three DNV OS E-406-standard FF1200 freefall lifeboat systems, fitted with LA1200H and LA1200HO skid launch davits, while each lifeboat can carry up to 70 people.
+Three lifeboat stations are carried on the Sleipnir to assist the vessel in distress.
+Each station comprises three DNV OS E-406-standard FF1200 freefall lifeboat systems, fitted with LA1200H and LA1200HO skid launch davits, while each lifeboat can carry up to 70 people.

-A 12-point mooring system will be used to provide station-keeping for the vessel at sea.
+A 12-point mooring system is used to provide station-keeping for the vessel at sea.
 It is made up of fairleads, 12t Stevpris Mk-6 anchors, control system, electric-driven winches, and wire sheaves for holding 1,750m wire rope.

-The vessel will incorporate a number of position reference systems, developed by Norwegian firm Kongsberg Maritime, for accurate positioning during offshore installation operations.
+The vessel incorporates several position reference systems, developed by Norwegian firm Kongsberg Maritime, for accurate positioning during offshore installation operations.

-The main hoist can lift 1,000mt of loads to a depth of 1km below sea level and is capable of reaching heights of 129m above the waterline.
-The auxiliary crane hoist has a lifting capacity of 2,500mT at a radius between 33m and 60m.
+The main hoist can lift 1,000mt of loads to a depth of 1km below sea level and can reach heights of 129m above the waterline.
+The auxiliary crane hoist has a lifting capacity of 2,500mt at a radius between 33m and 60m.

 The cranes also feature a 200mt whip hoist with a maximum radius of 153m.
-Additionally, the vessel will have one 70mT pedestal-mounted lattice boom crane, capable of reaching depths of 2km.
+Additionally, the vessel has one 70mt pedestal-mounted lattice boom crane, capable of reaching depths of 2km.

-The Sleipnir heavy-lift crane vessel will be powered by 12 8MW, tier III-compliant, four-stroke MAN Diesel & Turbo 8L51/60DF engines, which are designed to run on both low sulphur marine gas oil and liquefied natural gas.
+The Sleipnir heavy-lift crane vessel is powered by 12 8MW, tier III-compliant, four-stroke MAN Diesel & Turbo 8L51/60DF engines, which are designed to run on both low sulphur marine gas oil and liquefied natural gas.

-With a combined output of 96MW, the propulsion system will provide a transit speed of 10k.
+With a combined output of 96MW, the propulsion system provides a transit speed of 10k.

-Station-keeping will be enabled by the onboard dynamic positioning system, built in accordance with Lloyd’s Register’s IMO Class 3 is the DP (AAA) notation.
+Station-keeping is enabled by the onboard dynamic positioning system, built in accordance with Lloyd’s Register’s IMO Class 3 is the DP (AAA) notation.

-The vessel will also feature medium-voltage switchboards, transformers and MV7000 drives.
+The vessel also features medium-voltage switchboards, transformers and MV7000 drives.

 Huisman Equipment signed a letter of intent for the construction of two 10,000mt cranes for the Sleipnir semi-submersible crane vessel in March 2014.